aws/neptune-gremlin-client/README.md

 ### Metrics handlers

-When you enable metrics in a cluster builder metrics will automatically be written to the log whenever the endpoints of a `GremlinClient` are refreshed.
+When you enable metrics, metrics will automatically be written to the log whenever the endpoints of a `GremlinClient` are refreshed.
 Besides logging metrics, you also have the option of supplying a `MetricsHandler`:

 ```
 GremlinCluster cluster =  NeptuneGremlinClusterBuilder.build()